buggyrace/buggy-race-about/docs/buggy-editor/distributing-the-code.md

   <div>
     <label>Details</label>
     <p>
-      This is the same as the previous one, except students use a VCSCode workfile that clones their repo into an external account (such as a Unix server), which they then access through a SSH tunnel through VSCode.
+      This method is the same as the previous one, except students use a VCSCode workfile that clones their repo into an external account (such as a Unix server), which they then access through a SSH tunnel through VSCode.
       <br>